KC0122/Cucumber-Java/README.txt

 -This might prompt you to login in to your personal account and authorise the request -Once done you will see "Read me" file  has been added to the repo

 --Now if you want to add further files you can give the below command with correct path names. git add src\test\java\Features\Registration.feature

 -git config --global user.email "YOURemail@y...com"
 -git config --global user.name "XXXX"

 *************************************************************
-Some of the errors and Lessons learned from them
+Some of the errors &lessons learned
 *************************************************************

 -When Creating the Feature file don't leave a space between the word Feature and : It  will throw an error